exadel-inc/esl/src/modules/esl-base-element/README.md

 - `$$attr` - check or change element attributes
 - `$$fire` - dispatch event with `esl:` prefix

+- `$$on` - subscribe on event manually or subscribe decorated method
+- `$$off` - unsubscribe from event manually or unsubscribe decorated method

 ### Element decorators
 Works for both `ESLBaseElement` and `ESLMixinElement`.